 Do I need Planning Permission?

 This depends on what you want to do.
-Some minor alterations and extensions, particularly to houses, can often be carried out without the need for planning permission.
-This is known as 'permitted development'.
+Some minor alterations and extensions, particularly to houses, can often be carried out without the need for a planning application to be made to the Local Planning Authority This is known as 'permitted development'.

 It often also depends on whether your house has been extended in the past.
 Even if you only want to put a conservatory on the back of your house, if your house has been previously extended, chances are you will need planning permission for the conservatory.